-Management's discussion and analysis ("MD&A") is provided to enable a reader to assess our financial condition and results of operations for the fiscal year ended March 31, 2024, compared to preceding years.
-This MD&A should be read together with our audited financial statements and related notes dated June 20, 2024.
-All amounts (except activity, attendance, or participation figures) are based on financial statements prepared in accordance with Canadian accounting standards for not-for-profit organizations.
-Calgary Foundation ("the Foundation") operates in accordance with the Calgary Foundation Act (Alberta, 1955, 2000) and bylaws and within the regulatory framework of the Income Tax Act (Canada), the Canada Revenue Agency guidelines, and the Charitable Fund-raising Act and Regulations (Alberta).
+All amounts (except activity, participation, or social media figures) are based on financial statements prepared in accordance with Canadian accounting standards for not-for-profit organizations.
+The Foundation operates in accordance with the Calgary Foundation Act (Alberta, 1955, 2000) and bylaws and within the regulatory framework of the Income Tax Act (Canada), Canada Revenue Agency guidelines, and the Charitable Fund-raising Act and Regulations (Alberta).
 The Foundation has chosen to adopt Volunteer Canada's Code for Volunteer Involvement and has sought, and obtained, accreditation under Imagine Canada's Standards Program.